Adityakushwaha2006/AdityaKushwaha2006.github.io/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view the website.

 ## Deployment

 This website is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## Contact

-Feel free to reach out to me at sm5755@columbia.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/snehamaurya10/).
+Feel free to reach out to me at f20240541@goa.bits-pilani.ac.in / adiksh006@gmail.com or connect with me on [LinkedIn]((https://www.linkedin.com/in/aditya-kushwaha-tafsstu2006/)).